software-mansion-labs/expo-live-updates/README.md

 - `notificationId` with event `'start'` is prohibited and will result in error.
 Notification id is generated on Live Update start and cannot be customized.
 - `shortCriticalText` of length longer than 7 characters is not recommended.
 There is no guarantee how much text will be displayed if this limit is exceeded, based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setShortCriticalText(java.lang.String)>).
 - `progressIndeterminate` as `true`, the notification will show an indeterminate progress bar.
 When `false`, it will show a determinate progress bar with the current progress relative to the maximum value.
 All progress fields are optional.
 At least `progressIndeterminate: true` or `progressValue` must be included for the progress to be displayed.
-- `'showTime'` as `false`, the notification time will be hidden.
-When `true`, the notification time will be displayed based on the provided timestamp by `'time'` property.
+- `showTime` as `false`, the notification time will be hidden.
+When `true`, the notification time will be displayed based on the provided timestamp by `time` property.
 All time fields are optional.
-By default, the notification time is displayed with the time of its creation.
+By default, the notification time is displayed with the time of its creation on the native side - for FCM Live Updates it is not about the time the message was sent, but the time it was delivered.
+- `time` affects status chip content, but only when the given timestamp is in the future.
+When `time` is passed together with `showCriticalText`, only `showCriticalText` will be displayed in status chip.

 ## expo-live-updates is created by Software Mansion